REPORTS AND ASSESSMENT

 There are four components to each Progress Report which are described and pictured below:

-1. My Goal: Your child negotiates a goal they believe they can achieve (in regards to academic assessment) with their teacher.
+1. My Goal (highlighted in yellow): Your child negotiates a goal they believe they can achieve (in regards to academic assessment) with their teacher.
 The goal is recorded on the report and reflects the score your child is aiming for in that subject.
 The goal may change over the course of the year dependent on the student’s progress.

-2. Achievement Score: The gold dot indicates your child’s achievement score for the subject at that time.
+2. Achievement Score (red square): The gold dot indicates your child’s achievement score for the subject at that time.
 Teachers will make an on balance judgement about each student’s achievement, informing you and your child about how they are performing in that subject.
 Over the year you will be able to follow the progress of your child’s achievement in each subject.

 3. Attitude and Effort Score: The dark blue bar shows your child’s score for attitude and effort in the subject.
 Over the year you will be able to follow the progress of your child’s attitude and effort in each subject.

 4. School’s Expected Level of Achievement: The shaded light blue band across each progress report indicated the expected level of achievement of Ararat College.
 This is set at 60-80% for every subject and should be used as a guide of our expectations for all students.